 Hosts File: Block Ads and Malware

-Have you even wonder where all the malware, ads, spyware, junkware, viruses, trojans and worms floating on the Internet comes from?
+Have you ever wonder where all the malware, ads, spyware, junkware, viruses, trojans and worms floating on the Internet comes from?
 Well they come from tens of thousands of different hosts spread throughout the globe!

 The exact number and name of these hosts is of course unknown, but many on the Internet developed the good habit of documenting these hosts in an effort to block them.
 Many modern browser such as Chrome, Firefox and Safari (not IE, do not use IE/Edge!) have plugins and extensions like AdBlock or AdBlock Plus that can help to filter the scourge out of your experience.
 But they are only effective as the lists of rules they use, and many websites tend to block the ad blockers these days.
 So as a complimentary solution we can edit our hosts file.